Games & Quizzes

 /ˈSHōldər/

-upper joint of each of person's arms and part of body between this and neck. put something heavy over one's shoulder or shoulders to carry.
+Meat that comes from an animal's upper front leg. put something heavy over one's shoulder or shoulders to carry.

 /səˈpôrt/